By Angie Mansfield

 I haven’t stopped marketing.
 I know that, eventually, these current projects will be finished and my clients’ editorial calendars may slow.
 I’m continuing to send out LOIs, telling prospective clients that I’ll be available in after this current workload is finished.

 But now I know that referral requests should be a part of my marketing plan, too.
 Which reminds me, I need to ask that new client for a testimonial … and a referral.

-Angie Mansfield is a freelance copywriter, moderator-in-chief of the Freelance Writers Den, and “mom” to a chatty bird, a bratty cat, and a bouncing baby goldendoodle.
+Angie Mansfield is a freelance copywriter, member of the Freelance Writers Den, and “mom” to a chatty bird, a bratty cat, and a bouncing baby goldendoodle.